jverne/jverne.github.io/_posts/2015-08-27-learning-python-like-a-5-year-old.md

   - coding
 ---

 I've been putting off learning Python for a few years now.
 In some double irony, someone I met on an IRC channel dedicated to Perl is a big fan, and has been prodding me to learn it for nearly as many years.

 Recently, though, someone got my 5-year old daughter a classic [Spirograph](https://en.wikipedia.org/wiki/Spirograph) toy for her birthday, and she loves it.
-It got me to thinking that a programming version of a Spirograph might be a neat project, and that led to me think about old-school Logo turtle graphics, which led me to an O'Reilly webcast based on the book [Teach Your Kids to Code](https://www.nostarch.com/teachkids).
+It got me to thinking that programming a version of Spirograph might be a neat project, and that led to me to old-school Logo turtle graphics, which led me to an O'Reilly webcast based on the book [Teach Your Kids to Code](https://www.nostarch.com/teachkids).
+All roads lead to O'Reilly, I suppose.

-So, I realized that I'd be reinventing the wheel to write such an application when there is a perfectly good [Python turtle graphics library](https://docs.python.org/3.5/library/turtle.html) to leverage, and entire books on the subject.
+I then realized that I'd be reinventing the wheel writing such an application, especially when there is a perfectly good [Python turtle graphics library](https://docs.python.org/3.5/library/turtle.html) to leverage, and entire books on the subject.

-So, we are working our way through the aforementioned _Teach Your Kids to Code_ book, making little changes to colours and rules and so on.
+So, we (my daughter and I) are working our way through the aforementioned _Teach Your Kids to Code_ book, making little changes to colours and rules and so on.
+It's fun!

 This has had two results so far, that I have noticed: